open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 #### Create a config list file

 We use a text file, for example `config_list.txt`, to tell the Argo workflow which config files should be processed in the current run.
-This text file should list the paths to each config.yml file you want to process (relative to `/ofo-share/argo-data`), one config file path per line.
+This text file should list the paths to each config.yml file you want to process within the container (for example, use `/data/XYZ` to specity the path `/ofo-share/argo-data/XYZ`), one config file path per line.

 For example:

 ```
-argo-input/configs/01_benchmarking-greasewood.yml
+/data/argo-input/configs/01_benchmarking-greasewood.yml
-argo-input/configs/02_benchmarking-greasewood.yml
+/data/argo-input/configs/02_benchmarking-greasewood.yml
-argo-input/configs/01_benchmarking-emerald-subset.yml
+/data/argo-input/configs/01_benchmarking-emerald-subset.yml
-argo-input/configs/02_benchmarking-emerald-subset.yml
+/data/argo-input/configs/02_benchmarking-emerald-subset.yml
 ```

 This allows you to organize your config files in subdirectories or different locations.
-The project name will be automatically derived from the config filename (e.g., `argo-input/configs/project-name.yml` becomes project `project-name`).
+The project name will be automatically derived from the config filename (e.g., `/data/argo-input/configs/project-name.yml` becomes project `project-name`).

 You can create your own config list file and name it whatever you want, placing it anywhere within `/ofo-share/argo-data/`.
-Then specify the path to it (relative to `/ofo-share/argo-data`) using the `CONFIG_LIST` parameter when submitting the workflow.
+Then specify the path to it within the container (using `/data/XYZ` to refer to `/ofo-share/argo-data/XYZ`) using the `CONFIG_LIST` parameter when submitting the workflow.

 ## Submit the workflow